- Early Morning Drop-Off begins at 7:30am

 Notes are needed for absences and late arrivals.
 A quick email to your child’s teacher would be good too!

-Students are permitted to bring cell phones and other electronic devices to school but they may not be turned on or be at all visible during the school day.
+Students are permitted to bring cell phones, smart watches, and other electronic devices to school but they may not be turned on or be at all visible during the school day.
 They must remain inside the student’s backpack.
 Cell phones or other electronic devices that are visible or are left on inside backpacks will be confiscated by the classroom teacher and given to a school administrator.
 In this case, a parent or guardian will be required to come to school to pick up the device.
 Cell phones and other electronic devices may not be turned on for use until the student is off the school grounds.

 All toys, Pokemon trading cards, action figures, cars, etc are not allowed in school, which includes for lunch and recess.
 Students often spend more time playing with their toys than eating lunch.
 Toys also cause conflicts among friends and can get lost at school.
 If students need to bring in a toy for afterschool or any other reason, it must stay in the backpack until the end of the school day.